Getting Started with Docker

 In the same terminal, run the process status command shown below to confirm that all the containers downloaded and started.

 If all EdgeX containers pulled and started correctly and without error, you should see a process status (ps) that looks similar to the image above.
+If you are using a custom Compose file, your containers list may vary.
+Also note that some "setup" containers are designed to start and then exit after configuring your EdgeX instance.

 Checking the Status of EdgeX Foundry